 - 2 avocados Hass (preferably Avocados from Mexico)

 - 1 cup of pomegranate seeds (save some for decorating purposes)

 - 1/2 cup of finely chopped white onion

 - 2 serrano chiles finely chopped (can avoid if not into spicy foods)

 Preparation time: 15 minutes.
 This recipe makes 3 cups of guacamole the cost for this is around $3.00 depending on ingredients price in your local market.
 You will need a fork, a knife, a spoon, a bowl and a serving plate.

 Cut the avocado en halves, take out the pit carefully with a knife.
-Scoop the flesh and mash the avocado in a bowl using a fork until getting a creamy consistency, add the lemon juice and rest of ingredients, combine well.
+Scoop the flesh and mash the avocado in a bowl using a fork until getting a creamy consistency, add the lime juice and rest of ingredients, combine well.
 Taste and add salt as needed.
 Serve in a nice bowl and accompany with your favorite tortilla chips called in Spanish ”totopos”.

 Avocados are high in protein and are considered a healthy option.
 Recommending Avocados Hass from Mexico to get better results.
 These avocados are grown in Michoacan a place that has the perfect soil and temperature conditions for that velvety texture and delicious taste.